chelsea6502/BeebEater/README.md

 ![Ben Eater 6502 Schematic Diagram](https://eater.net/schematics/6502-serial.png)

-### Required Hardware Adjustments
+### Required Additional Hardware Adjustments

 BeebEater follows the same schematic as the Ben Eater one shown above, but with two minor additions:
  1. Connect the PS/2 keyboard to the PA0-PA7 pins (Pins 2-9) on the VIA, as per [Ben's keyboard video.](https://www.youtube.com/watch?v=w1SB9Ry8_Jg)
+ 2. Connect the PS/2 keyboard's rising edge interrrupt signal to the CA1 pin on the VIA, as per [Ben's keyboard video.](https://www.youtube.com/watch?v=w1SB9Ry8_Jg)
- 2. **VERY IMPORTANT:** Don't have the LCD and/or Keyboard connected?
+ 3. **VERY IMPORTANT:** Don't have the LCD and/or Keyboard connected?
 Send any unused/unconnected PA and PB pins from the VIA (Pins 2-17 on the W65C22) directly to ground.
 Otherwise, BeebEater will get confused about the 'floating' state pins and won't run.

 ## Serial monitor
 I recommend [**CoolTerm**](https://freeware.the-meiers.org) as your serial monitor application.
 It’s free, open source, cross-platform, and natively handles backspace/delete.
 Open `BeebEater_CoolTerm.cts` inside CoolTerm, you’ll have all the settings you need preloaded.